Cleaning the Interior of your Boat with Powerizer Complete

 The Fourth Step is to pre-wash all surfaces with just plain water.
 Anytime you’re cleaning an object that is meant to be outdoors or lives there, first rinse surfaces so that you may minimize your wash efforts.
 It’s a great idea to invest in a high-pressured hose spray tip which attaches to your garden hose.
 The goal is to increase the water pressure by attaching a nozzle with a smaller diameter for the water to flow through.
 It’s not going to provide the same force as you would get from a pressure washer, but you do have easy control by twisting the nozzle to widen or narrow the spray angle.
 Be sure to test it out on a small area to make sure the pressure doesn’t rip through fabrics or other surfaces that could tear or break apart with water pressure.

 The Fifth Step is to Pre-Treat and saturates fabrics and surfaces where stains have set in.
 Materials on a boat are exposed to moisture and grow mold quickly and tend to smell awful.
-Your deck and hard surfaces will become discolored, no different from hardwood floorings with long term exposure to water.
-Look for signs of mold and be sure to apply Powerizer in a concentrated form.
-Using the Pre-treat solution mixed in step 2, soak stains and apply a paste of dry Powerizer directly over the stain for more stubborn stains.
+Your deck and hard surfaces will become discolored, no different from hardwood floorings with long term exposure to elements.
+Look for signs of mold and be sure to apply Powerizer in a concentrated cleanser form.
+Using the Pre-treat solution mixed in step 2, soak stains and apply a paste directly over the stain for more stubborn stains.
 The stain fighting detergent and water softeners will help to dissolve and lift the stains and remain active for up to six to eight hours.
 Allow the solution to sit on stains longer, especially if they have been there for quite some time.